Frequently Asked Questions

 Choosing the right learning environment for your child can be an overwhelming process.
 We encourage you to come visit our school to see our teachers and students in action and ask any questions you may have.
 Tours are held beginning in October and require advance registration.
 This enables us to manage tour group size, which minimizes classroom interruptions and also ensures that each visiting parent has the opportunity to ask questions.
 Please click here to register for a tour.

 Q: Does Burley have art and music?

 All students receive weekly visual art instruction provided by Burley's full time art teacher.
 Weekly music instruction is provided at Burley by the Merit School of Music.
-Our music program includes general music instruction, introduction to rhythm and note relationships, world percussion, three levels of band, and two levels of choir.
+Our music program includes general music instruction, introduction to rhythm and note relationships, and different levels of band and choir.

 Q: Do you offer physical education?

 Burley's full time physical education teacher provides 90 minutes of instruction to all students weekly.
 Classes emphasize healthy choices, athletic skills, teamwork, and lifelong fitness.

 Q: What types of technology do students use?